JHshin6688/RAG_practice/README.md

 ## Usage
 1. Run `streamlit run RAG.py` command to start the RAG model.
 2. Provide your OpenAI API Key in the sidebar of Streamlit interface.
-2. The vector database containing 32 most recent NFL news will be constructed in rag_db directory.
 3. Interact with RAG using natural language queries through Streamlit interface.